What Is Proposition 24 and How Does it Affect Businesses?

 Only 69% of CCOs say their organization leverages technology to support its compliance initiatives.
 Laws like CCPA will continue to be enacted in states around the US, and savvy businesses are already making sure their data privacy programs are prepared for the future.

-Impact Networking’s cybersecurity solution has all your bases covered—through our risk assessment we can determine where your weakness are and address them appropriately through best-in-class tech solutions with oversight from a dedicated Virtual Chief Information Officer from our Security Operations Center to make sure your business is fully compliant with relevant laws and regulations.
+Impact Networking’s managed cybersecurity service has all your bases covered—through our risk assessment we can determine where your weakness are and address them appropriately through best-in-class tech solutions with oversight from a dedicated Virtual Chief Information Officer from our Security Operations Center to make sure your business is fully compliant with relevant laws and regulations.